Medications and Supplements in hEDS

 Polypharmacy means taking multiple prescription medications at the same time, increasing the risk of interactions.
 It often refers to people who are taking five or more medications.

 Patients with hEDS are frequently prescribed multiple medications, raising the risk of interactions and adverse effects.
+Because people with hEDS often see multiple specialists, medication lists can grow quickly without a single provider overseeing interactions.

 Medication review: Reassess at every visit